Linuxfabrik/monitoring-plugins/PLUGINS-KEYCLOAK.md

 ## Plugins in this group

 * `keycloak-memory-usage`: JVM heap usage of the Keycloak server.
-* `keycloak-stats`: realm, client, user and active-session counts.
+* `keycloak-stats`: uptime, service account, Java runtime and the enabled and disabled Keycloak features.
 * `keycloak-version`: installed Keycloak version, with an EOL check against the Keycloak release schedule.

 ## Authentication

-All three plugins need a Keycloak user in the `master` realm with read access to the Admin REST API.
-Reading `/admin/serverinfo` is a privileged operation, so the user needs exactly one of the following minimal roles:
+All three plugins need a Keycloak user in the `master` realm that may read the Admin REST API.
+Reading `/admin/serverinfo` is a privileged operation: the user needs the client role `manage-realm` of the `master-realm` client.

-* Client role `query-groups` of the `master-realm` client (recommended, least privilege).
 In the role-mapping dialog, switch the filter from *Realm roles* to *Client roles* and pick the `master-realm` client to see it.
-* Realm role `create-realm` on the `master` realm (fallback if the client-role option is not available in your workflow).

-Any role of the `master-realm` client other than `impersonation` works too;
-pick the narrowest one you are comfortable with.
+Keycloak 26.7 and later hand out the `systemInfo`, `memoryInfo` and `cpuInfo` sections of `/admin/serverinfo` only to an account holding that role.
+Earlier releases accepted any admin role in the `master` realm, so an account set up with a narrower role such as `query-groups` keeps working until the server is upgraded and then reports UNKNOWN.
+Granting `manage-realm` is valid on every release.

 Setup in the Admin Console (Keycloak 19 and later):